Showing posts with label This 'n That. Show all posts

 "“Be thankful for what you have; you'll end up having more.
 If you concentrate on what you don't have, you will never, ever have enough.”
 (Oprah)

-I remember as a kid Mom would sometimes say, "Count your blessings."
-A blessing at our little house was an open, singular bathroom for Mom, Dad and 9 kids.
+I remember Mom would sometimes say, "Count your blessings."
+A blessing at our cramped, little house was an open, singular bathroom for Mom, Dad and 9 kids.
 When you went in, it was almost like you were on a timer.
 Somebody was always waiting to get in.
+Take a number.
 And you never wanted to hear Dad banging on the door for you to get out.

-My Dad who owned his own business (plaster and drywall) would give his longtime clients a bottle of booze at Christmastime.
+Dad owned his own business (plaster and drywall) and would give his longtime clients a bottle of booze at Christmastime.
 Worked like a charm.
-And I know those folks were thankful.
-With every gulp.
+And I know those folks were thankful...with every gulp.

 Make sure that as you receive voice over work from clients/customers and others, saying "Thank You" is in the mix.

-I left radio 17 years ago to create my full-time voice over business, and I have clients who have called on me during that entire time.
+I left radio 17 years ago to create my full-time voice over business, and I have clients who have called on me for voice over during that entire time.
 Touch base with your clients, new and old, and say thanks for the business.
 Even a short email works wonders.
+Repeat business is a very good thing indeed!

 "Of Naysayers.
 Haters.
 Gaslighters.
 Energy Vampires"